 This is a combined era including both amendments 47 (2013) and 48 (2015).

-The QRA framework continued to advance, creating numerous new standards for previously unrestricted fragrance notes.
-The price of "treated" (IFRA compliant ingredients with their allergens removed) materials was costly and because of that, it inadvertently pushed mainstream perfumery away from it's use.
-Leaving primarily niche and designer private lines, to use the expensive compliant materials.
+The price of "treated" IFRA-compliant ingredients with their allergens removed was costly and because of that it inadvertently started to push mainstream perfumery voluntarily away from using them.
+This left primarily niche and designer private lines to continue the use of expensive treated natural materials.

-An example of the color change after EAU Sauvage Parfums natural myrrh note was removed in 2017.
+An example of the color change after EAU Sauvage Parfum's natural myrrh note was removed in 2017.

 Era 9.
-2023-2025: Removal of lilial + 73 standards
+2021-2023: Removal of lilial + 73 standards

 This is a combined era including both amendments 49 (2020) and 51 (2023).